 Source: Colliers International Research & Forecast Report,(Q4 2016)”Development on the Summerville Horizon

-Carolina Services (CSI) is Charleston’s premier commercial space planning and improvement company.
-Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for your commercial space.
+When it’s time to build, renovate or upfit your commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
+We can help design, manage and implement innovative and cost effective solutions for your commercial space.
+Contact us today!